joshuaschoep/schoep-project-webapp/README.md

 # schoep_project_webapp

-This project is meant solely for the purpose of making a productivity-focused, student-focused calendar/notes app available online at any point.

-It may go somewhere, it may not.
-We have fun, though :)
+This project is meant to be a digital resume for use by me (and in the future, possibly other users), to display all my projects over my computer science career.
+The landing page acts as a responsive and proactive reverse proxy to hosts for all my other projects.